-- Atoms, are made up of a proton, a neutron and a rotating electron.
+- Atoms, are made up of protons, neutrons and rotating electrons.
 The number of each will vary depending on which Element it is making up.
-For example this is a diagram of carbon atom
+For example this is a representation of carbon atom

 - Protons, Neutrons and Electrons are called subatomic particles because they are smaller than an atom.

 - These are still not the smallest things in the Universe

 - The smallest thing in the Universe is called an Elementary Particle

 - An Elementary Particle cannot be divided into anything smaller (Learn more about Elementary Particles HERE)

 - Absolutely everything in the Universe is made of Atoms

 People (and other living things) are made of Cells

 - Scientists conclude that the average human body contains approximately 37.2 trillion cells

 - Cells, like everything else in the Universe are made of Atoms